 Ovarian cysts, or endometriomas, which are formed as a result of endometriosis, can also be removed using this technique.

 Although this kind of surgery can relieve your symptoms and has been shown to improve fertility, problems can sometimes recur, especially if some endometriosis tissue is left behind.

 During the procedure, the surgeon makes a wide cut along the bikini line and opens up the area to access the affected organs and remove the endometriosis tissue.

-If keyhole surgery and other treatments have not worked and you have decided not to have any more children, a hysterectomy (removal of the womb) can be an option.
+If keyhole surgery and other treatments haven't worked and you've decided not to have any more children, a hysterectomy (removal of the womb) can be an option.
 However, this is rarely required.

 A hysterectomy is a major operation that will have a significant impact on your body.
 Deciding to have a hysterectomy is a big decision that you should discuss with your GP or gynaecologist.